nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 response to any instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edit
+Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are